thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/reference/language-manual.md

 - `#new s`, where `s` has type `CanisterSettings`:

-    - The call creates a fresh ICP principal `p`, with settings `s`, and installs the instance to principal `p`.
+    - The call creates a fresh BIG principal `p`, with settings `s`, and installs the instance to principal `p`.

 - `#install p`, where `p` has type [`Principal`](../base/Principal.md):

-    - The call installs the actor to an already created ICP principal `p`.
+    - The call installs the actor to an already created BIG principal `p`.
 The principal must be empty, having no previously installed code, or the call will return an error.

 -  `#upgrade a`, where `a` has type (or supertype) `actor {}`: